 Asia Bookroom has a large premises in Canberra, Australia's capital city.
 As well as our regular retail shop we run a busy mail order business sending well packed parcels across the world.

 Asia Bookroom stands on the traditional lands of the Ngunnawal people.
-We acknowledge and respect their continuing culture and contribution they make to the life of Canberra area.
+We acknowledge and respect their continuing culture and contribution they make to the life of the Canberra area.

 At the core of our philosophy is a committment to literacy and transfer of knowledge.
 To this end Asia Bookroom and its customers raise funds at our regular events for the Indigenous Literacy Foundation.
 In the last two months of the year funds are raised through our Christmas Tree to support Classrooms in the Clouds in Nepal.